cwickham/r_intro_bc_stats/README.md

 Don't forget to bring your power cable!
 </p>
 <p>
-I'll also be providing some additional materials (slides, code and data) prior to our meeting, keep your eyes out for an email about that next week.
+I'll also be providing some additional materials (slides, code and data) prior to our meeting, keep your eyes out for an email about soon.
 </p>
 <h2>
 Instructor Info